ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

 This script allows the playArea to move with the user.
-The `[CameraRig]` is only moved when at the edge of a defined circle.
-Aims to create a virtually bigger play area.
-To use this add this script to the `[CameraRig`] prefab.
+The play area is only moved when at the edge of a defined circle.

-There is an additional script `VRTK_RoomExtender_PlayAreaGizmo` which can be attached to the `[CameraRig`] to visualize the extended playArea within the Editor.
+There is an additional script `VRTK_RoomExtender_PlayAreaGizmo` which can be attached alongside to visualize the extended playArea within the Editor.

 ### Inspector Parameters

  * **Movement Function:** This determines the type of movement used by the extender.
  * **Additional Movement Enabled:** This is the a public variable to enable the additional movement.
-This can be used in other scripts to toggle the `[CameraRig]` movement.
+This can be used in other scripts to toggle the play area movement.
  * **Additional Movement Enabled On Button Press:** This configures the controls of the RoomExtender.
 If this is true then the touchpad needs to be pressed to enable it.
 If this is false then it is disabled by pressing the touchpad.
  * **Additional Movement Multiplier:** This is the factor by which movement at the edge of the circle is amplified.
-0 is no movement of the `[CameraRig]`.
+0 is no movement of the play area.
 Higher values simulate a bigger play area but may be too uncomfortable.
  * **Head Zone Radius:** This is the size of the circle in which the playArea is not moved and everything is normal.
 If it is to low it becomes uncomfortable when crouching.
- * **Debug Transform:** This transform visualises the circle around the user where the `[CameraRig]` is not moved.
+ * **Debug Transform:** This transform visualises the circle around the user where the play area is not moved.
 In the demo scene this is a cylinder at floor level.
 Remember to turn of collisions.

 ### Class Variables